yunokiisshin/yunokiisshin/README.md

 ### Computer Science :pager:
 I am interested in the intersection of computer science and music, especially in computational music generation.
  - Work:
-    - :pencil: I interned as music engineer/programmer at Soundraw, an amazing AI music generation startup full of amazing workers!
+    - 🔭 I interned as music engineer/programmer at Soundraw, an amazing AI music generation startup full of amazing workers!
 Check out their service here: https://soundraw.io/
     - :memo: I had my first literature review, **"Exploring AI Music Generation: A Review of Deep Learning Algorithms and Datasets for Undergraduate Researchers",** in **HCII 2023, Part II, CCIS 1958**!
     - :memo: I am working on my second literature review focusing more on the general history and trends of computational music generation, so I can explore understudied potentials in combining different methods.
-    - 🔭 My current main project is genetic algorithm-based music generation using LLM as evaluation agent :)
+    - 🌱 My current main project is genetic algorithm-based music generation using LLM as evaluation agent :)
- - Interests: intelligent systems (AI, ML, DL); algorithms (GA)
+ - Interests: intelligent systems (AI, ML, DL); algorithms (GA); music theory

 ---
 ### Music :musical_score: